 This course is designed to acquaint the pre-service teacher with the special needs of exceptional children.
-Content includes categories of special students, characteristic behaviors, mainstreaming, and classroom methodology.
+Content includes categories of special students, characteristic behaviors, mainstreaming, and class-room methodology.
+Course content, activities and experiences in this course covers New Jersey Core Curriculum Content Standards for Music and prepares students to meet the New Jersey Professional Standards for Teaching.
 Prerequisites: same as for ME492.